Julius Nyerere International Airport: History

 In October 2005, "Dar es Salaam International Airport" (DIA) was renamed "Mwalimu Julius Kambarage Nyerere International Airport" and on 1 November 2006, "Julius Nyerere International Airport".
-A total of 9,501,265 passengers used the airport from 1980 to 2004, averaging 2,770 passengers per day.
+A total of 9,501,265 passengers used the airport from 1980 to 2004, averaging 2,770 per day.

 In April 2013, the Tanzania Airports Authority signed a TSH 275 billion contract with BAM International of the Netherlands for the construction of the first phase of Terminal III, with a capacity of 3.5 million passengers per year.
 In November 2015, the second phase was also awarded to BAM, at a contract price of US$110 million, and will add capacity for an additional 2.5 million passengers per year.
-After completion of Terminal III, it is expected that Terminal II will be devoted solely to domestic passengers.
-It is proposed to build a rail shuttle link from the airport to the city and rail coaches have already been bought for this (2014).
+After completion of Terminal III, it is expected that Terminal II will be devoted only to domestic passengers.
+It is proposed to build a rail shuttle link from the airport to the city, and rail coaches had been bought, as of 2014.

-The new Terminal 3 was constructed using the local funding, and it started its operation in August 2019.
-In October 2022, it was announced that Terminal 2 is all set to be renovated soon by the Government of Tanzania.
+The new Terminal 3 was constructed using domestic funding, and started operations in August 2019.
+In October 2022, it was announced that Terminal 2 was ready to be renovated soon by the Government of Tanzania.
 In February 2022, Tanzania Airports Authority announced their plans of developing a four-star hotel and commercial complex at Julius Nyerere International Airport (JNIA).